BaxterKirikiri/brew-customer/README.md

 and allowing them to adjust loyalty appropriately.

 4.)
 The customer can check the app to see a real time representation of their loyalty progress.

+## Brew Customer
+The customer version of the brew app is where the customers can check their loyalty progress and show their QR code to the cafe.
+The customers login using their google account and are shown loyalty progress in the form of colored in or greyed out coffee cups from Font Awesome.
+They can then either sign out or press 'check progress' to check if their loyalty progress has updated.